BaseCampCoding/unit-project-2-kenia-and-gregory/PROPOSAL.md

 ### How will you use the content from this unit
 - We are using classes for deposit, withdraw and exchanging currency.
-- We are putting account information into dictionaire ,and storing all information into a database.
+- We are putting account information into dictionaires ,and storing all information into a database.
 - We are storing the the name of everyone with an account into a json file.
 ### Student
 - Greg